RocketSoftware/COBOL-Samples/LocalVariables/README.md

 ## Overview

-This is a sample program demonstrating the usage of Local Variables, a feature available in Micro Focus COBOL.
+This is a sample program demonstrating the usage of Local Variables, a feature available in Rocket® Visual COBOL®.

 The Local Variables feature allows for the creation of variables that are scoped to the sections in which they are declared.
 These variables are allocated when the section is `PERFORM`ed, and deallocated when the `PERFORM` of the section exits.
 This allows the user to create temporary variables for doing work inside sections without having to declare globally visible variables in the `DATA DIVISION`.
 This can be a cause of bugs.
 Local variables make the code easier to understand and maintain.